influxdata/docs-v2/content/enterprise_influxdb/v1.9/guides/fine-grained-authorization.md

 You may need to work with your network administrator to gain access to the meta node HTTP ports.
     {{% /note %}}

-4. [Create roles](#manage-roles) to grant permissions to users assigned to a role.
+4. Create users.
 Do the following:
-   a.
-As administrator, grant users all permissions.
+   1. As Administrator, create users and grant users all permissions.
 The example below grants users `east` and `west` all permissions on the `datacenters` database.
-   b.
-Add a fine grain permission to users as needed.
+   2. Add a fine grain permission to users as needed.

     ```sql
     CREATE DATABASE datacenters

     CREATE USER east WITH PASSWORD 'east'
     GRANT ALL ON datacenters TO east